What Happens When You Dump Used Oil on the Ground

 Does Used Motor Oil Decompose?

-If you’re a car owner, chances are you’ve had to deal with changing your own oil at some point.
+If you’re a car owner, chances are you’ve had to deal with changing your oil at some point.
 After all, it’s one of the most important maintenance tasks to keep your vehicle running smoothly.
 But what happens to that used motor oil once you pour it down the drain?

 Does it just disappear or does it stick around and cause problems?
 The answer is a little bit of both.
 Used motor oil will eventually decompose, but the process is very slow and can take years.